codykingham/Mahir/README.md

 a big set.

 One idea to solve this problem: introduce a new quota for new score 3 terms.
 It will only pull from 50% (or so) from the new score 3 over the rest of the cycle.
 Those terms will be selected at random.
-This way, new score 3 terms will still be encountered, but without clogging up too much the term pipeline.
+This way, new score 3 terms will still be encountered, but without clogging up too much of the term pipeline.
 I will have to see how this goes in practice.

+Also to do: add argparser to run Mahir with vocabulary file as a required argument instead of having to edit config file.
+Does Mahir really need a config file?
+I would like to phase it out soon.

 *This program has been built and tested on Mac OS 10.12.3 with Python 3.6.
 It has not yet been tested on other systems.
 I am sure some of the display features may be quirky in other terminals.
 Please let me know where you see room for improvement.*